bigdevwhale/marat555.github.io/_posts/2019-09-15-automated-testing-with junit-selenium-and-managing-database-state.md

 ## Summary

-I hope this post is useful to someone who plans to add auto tests to their projects.
+I hope this post is useful to someone who plans to add auto tests to his projects.

 ## See more